What Is A Neuroscientist?

 If all goes well during your residency, you may be able to secure a job within the same organization.
 Alternatively, you can apply to positions that make use of a neuroscience degree, such as:

 While the United States Bureau of Labor Statistics (BLS) doesn’t list average salary figures for neuroscientists, the career falls under the domain of medical sciences.
-The BLS lists the median annual salary for all medical scientists at $95,310.
+The BLS lists the median annual salary for a medical scientist at $95,310.

 Where Should I Study Neuroscience?